 July was the month of beautiful sunsets.

-I had a couple of goals from based off of last month’s spending, but since I don’t budget, I wasn’t sure how well I did until I wrote up this report.
+I had a couple of goals based off of last month’s spending, but since I don’t budget, I wasn’t sure how well I did until I wrote up this report.

 - Spend less on eating out.